Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 Some patients might experience a temporary increase in blood sugar levels when switching medications.
 Therefore, during this switch, blood glucose levels should be monitored more frequently to avoid hyperglycemic events and to ascertain the effectiveness of the new medication.

 Ultimately, making an informed and safe choice about switching between Mounjaro® and Ozempic® requires open communication between patients and healthcare providers.
-Only a healthcare provider can assess the risks and benefits of switching diabetes medication based on their knowledge of a patient’s medical history and specific health needs.
+Only a healthcare provider can assess the risks and benefits of switching diabetes medications based on their knowledge of a patient’s medical history and specific health needs.

 The Fastest Way to Increase Your Knowledge of Aesthetic Medicine